FAOEuFMD/TOM-test/README.md

    npm install
    ```

+### Understanding the Architecture:

+**Frontend (Vue + Vite):**

+- Deployed independently as a static site.
+- Talks to the backend via API calls.

+**Backend (Node.js):**

+- Deployed separately, likely handling business logic and API endpoints.
+- Serves data to the frontend or other clients.

+  This setup is called a separation of concerns between frontend and backend, but it's still essentially a two-tiered architecture:

+1. Frontend handles the user interface.
+2. Backend handles the logic and data.

 ## Environment Setup

 To configure the environment variables for the root, frontend, and backend, follow these steps: